Prisoner's dilemma: Closed-bag exchange

+In game shows

 Friend or Foe? is a game show that aired from 2002 to 2003 on the Game Show Network in the US.
-It is an example of the prisoner's dilemma game tested on real people, but in an artificial setting.
-On the game show, three pairs of people compete.
+On the show, three pairs of people compete.
 When a pair is eliminated, they play a game similar to the prisoner's dilemma to determine how the winnings are split.
 If they both cooperate (Friend), they share the winnings 50–50.
-If one cooperates and the other defects (Foe), the defector gets all the winnings, and the cooperator gets nothing.
+If one cooperates and the other defects (Foe), the defector gets all the winnings and the cooperator gets nothing.
 If both defect, both leave with nothing.
 Notice that the reward matrix is slightly different from the standard one given above, as the rewards for the "both defect" and the "cooperate while the opponent defects" cases are identical.
-This makes the "both defect" case a weak equilibrium, compared with being a strict equilibrium in the standard prisoner's dilemma.
-If a contestant knows that their opponent is going to vote "Foe", then their own choice does not affect their own winnings.
-In a specific sense, Friend or Foe has a rewards model between prisoner's dilemma and the game of Chicken.
+This makes the "both defect" case a weak equilibrium, compared with the strict equilibrium in the standard prisoner's dilemma.
+If a contestant knows that their opponent will vote "Foe", then their own choice does not affect their winnings.
+In a sense, Friend or Foe has a rewards model between the prisoner's dilemma and the game of Chicken.